-- Poor weight distribution of the weight inside the vehicle. - Incorrect tyre pressure (always adhere to the tyre pressures stated in the chassis manufacturers handbook.
-Always inflate to the 'fully laden' condition).
+- Poor weight distribution of the weight inside the vehicle. - Incorrect tyre pressure (always adhere to the tyre pressures stated in the back of this handbook).

 Try to load heavy items down near the floor of the vehicle, between the axles and as evenly as possible side to side.